jasonfigueroa/jasonfigueroa.github.io/README.md

 # Run Dev Server

+1. In the terminal run `export DEV=1`

-1. In the terminal run `make devserver`
+2. In the terminal run `make devserver`

-2. In a browser navigate to http://localhost:8000
+3. In a browser navigate to http://localhost:8000

     *Note: To run on a different port, run something like this `make devserver PORT=8088`*

 # Publish Blog

+1. In the terminal run `unset DEV`

-1. In the terminal run `make github`
+2. In the terminal run `make github`